Current Time in Dublin, Ireland

 What time zone is Dublin in?

 Dublin, Ireland is in the Europe/Dublin time zone.
-Its standard offset is UTC+0, and it changes seasonally between GMT in winter and GMT+1 in summer.
+Its standard-time offset is UTC+0, and its daylight-saving offset is UTC+1, so the local clock changes seasonally rather than staying fixed all year.

 Does Dublin observe daylight saving time?